Client Approval

 Streamlining approval with Huddlekit

 Huddlekit gives clients a single link to review and comment on the live staging site.
-They can leave feedback on specific elements, and when they're satisfied, their approval is captured in context.
+They can leave feedback on specific elements without creating an account, and when they're satisfied, their approval is captured in context.
 No more email chains trying to confirm what "approved" actually meant.

 Simplify client approvals